Zombie SKU: How to Make Profit from Products That Don’t Sell

 Some products may get minimal impressions or sales.
 In this case, check the title, description, image, attributes, price, and competitive positioning.
 If the product performs better after these changes, it can be moved back into the main campaign.

-• A true zombie SKU
+• A true zombie products

-4. Regular Monitoring of Zombie SKUs
+4. Regular Monitoring of Ad Zombies

 Yevhen Kolotylo, Team Lead, PPC Department at Promodo

-How to Automate Working with Zombie SKUs
+How to Automate Zombie Campaigns

 Important: Don’t hand over zombie SKU management to PPC automation systems like AdsHub right away.
 First, manually identify the products, analyze their feed structure, and understand the reasons for low performance.
 Only after that can a specialist configure the automated system with the correct parameters to manage zombie SKUs effectively.